chinthakadd/deli-food-store/README.md

 # Deli Food Store - A POC on DDD and Hexagonal Architecture

-An attempt to model an Online Retail System following the principles of Hexagonal Architecture and Domain Driven Design.
+An attempt to model an Online Shopping System following the principles of Hexagonal Architecture and Domain Driven Design.
-The following are some of the concepts that were adhered to while building this prototype.

 This prototype is built, considering the following requirements in mind.

 ## Business Requirements